Text consolidated by Valsts valodas centrs (State

 (buildings, structures, equipment, including the costs of energy

-generating equipment and machinery) and intangible investments
+generating equipment, and machinery) and intangible investments

-port authority which conform to the following conditions:
+conform to the following conditions:

 a) are provided for in the contract concluded between the zone